mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 “Wearing clothes that are too tight,” he answered.

 “Oh, really?”
 Gyuna exclaimed.
 “I’d say that most guys like to show off their muscles.
-And you’re kind of built too.”
+And you’re kinda built too.”

 “I’m not that kind of guy.”